 The Plant is a regulated municipal electric utility located in Taunton, Massachusetts.
-The Plant operates as an enterprise fund of the City of Taunton, Massachusetts, and produces, purchases and distributes electricity to approximately 37,000 customers in the City of Taunton and the surrounding areas.
-The Plant also operates an internet access business unit and provides services to approximately 400 customers.
+The Plant is a component unit of the City of Taunton, Massachusetts, and produces, purchases and distributes electricity to approximately 37,000 customers in the City of Taunton and the surrounding areas.
+The Plant also operates an internet access business unit and provides services to approximately 460 customers.